nodejs/abi-stable-node/napi_from_js.md

 to be invoked as a constructor
 - `[in]  argc`: The count of elements in the `argv` array
-- `[in]  argv`: Array of JavaScript values as `napi_value` representing the arguments to the function
+- `[in]  argv`: Array of JavaScript values as `napi_value` representing the arguments to the constructor
 - `[out] result`: `napi_value` representing the JavaScript object returned, which in this case is the constructed object